Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 2 years

-Wildlife interference / hunting aid (MCL § 324.40111c)
+UAS wildlife interference or scouting (MCL § 324.40111c)

 Fine$500-$1,000 (first); $1,000-$2,500 (repeat)

-ImprisonmentUp to 90 days (first); Up to 1 year (repeat)
+ImprisonmentUp to 90 days (first); up to 1 year (repeat)

-Interference with critical or correctional facility (MCL § 750.45a)
+Interference with critical or key facility (MCL § 750.45a)

 ClassificationFelony